thereferences/practice/docs/source/development/machines.md

         <div class="carousel-slide-copy ">
           <h2 style="color: black;">Adjusting the name of the initial branch in new repositories</h2>
           <p style="color: black;">
-          Select
+          Select<br>
           - Override the default branch name for new repositories [master]
           </p>
         </div>
       </div>